fabOnReact/code-challenge-dm/README.md

 ### EXECUTION

-Copy and paste the code in your console
+Copy and paste the code in index.js in your browser console and run your tests.